Vandals deface gravestones at Lisbon’s St. Anne’s Cemetery

 “This is sacrilege in a way to do this kind of thing,” said Phyllis Bickford of Lisbon Falls, who also has family buried at the cemetery.
 “Look at how old it is and how memorialized it still is.
 Look at the flowers.
 It’s so taken care of.”

-Employees with the Diocesan Construction Company will be at the cemetery Tuesday cleaning up, according to Dave Guthro, the communications director for the Roman Catholic Diocese of Portland.
+Employees with the Diocesan Construction Co. will be at the cemetery cleaning up, according to Dave Guthro, the communications director for the Roman Catholic Diocese of Portland.

 Send questions/comments to the editors.